opensourcefeed/opensourcefeed.github.io/distribution-sparky.md

 ---
 **Sparky Linux** is a Debian based GNU/Linux distribution offering a ready to use, out of the box operating system.
 It comes with slightly customized variations of different desktop environments.

 There are several variations of Sparky Linux.
-The *Home Edition* provides a complete operating system with all the essential plugins/codecs and other applications and toosl that will find use in day to day use.
+The *Home Edition* provides a complete operating system with all the essential plugins/codecs and other applications and tools that will find use in day to day life.
 Sparky Linux *Home Editions* mainly comes with LXQt, LXDE and MATE Desktop environments.

 While, the Sparky Linux *Minimal GUI* comes with a lightweight Openbox configuration and installer to install required tools and packages. *Minimal CLI* version comes with a text based installer and it is made for advanced users who perfer to configure their operating system from the scratch.